linsword13/goTour/README.md

 [Back][toc]

 ##Mathematica
-Golang can generate C-style shared libraries. `LibraryLink` can then be used to access these golang-generated libraries from Mathematica.
+Golang can generate C-style shared libraries. `LibraryLink` or `NETLink` can then be used to access these golang-generated libraries from Mathematica.

 Here is the complete workflow of a trivial example.